e.l.f. Beauty

 Risk Level:

 e.l.f.
 Beauty provides a benefits package for employees that covers travel/lodging costs for an abortion (1).
 In 2022, e.l.f.
 Beauty donated all its Every Body campaign proceeds to SisterSong, an abortion activist organization. e.l.f.
-Beauty has donated over $25,000 to organizations supporting women’s reproductive rights, and racial/gender justice (2)(3). e.l.f.
-Beauty has donated $50,000 to the Pull Up For Change Small Business Impact Fund to advance the economic wellness of a particular racial group (4)(5). e.l.f.
-Beauty is a partner of It Gets Better, an LGBTQ youth activist organization (6)(7).
-Otherwise, there are no publicly known cases of e.l.f Beauty using corporate funds to advance ideological causes, organizations, or policies (8).
+Beauty has donated over $25,000 to organizations supporting women’s reproductive rights, and racial/gender justice (2)(3).
+The company has donated $50,000 to the Pull Up For Change Small Business Impact Fund to advance the economic wellness of a particular racial group (4)(5). e.l.f.
+Beauty is a partner of It Gets Better, an LGBTQ+ focused nonprofit that develops educational resources, operates youth leadership programs, and promotes storytelling and community initiatives for LGBTQ+ youth.
+Through its It Gets Better EDU program, the organization provides educators with classroom resources that encourage the inclusion of LGBTQ+ terminology, stories, and identity-related topics in K–12 learning environments.
+The organization also encourages educators to share its educational resources with students, discuss pronouns in the classroom, and incorporate LGBTQ+ stories into their curriculum (6)(7)(8)(9)(10).
+Otherwise, there are no publicly known cases of e.l.f Beauty using corporate funds to advance ideological causes, organizations, or policies (11).